 - Has my cancer spread beyond where it started?

-- Do I need other tests before we can decide on treatment?
+- Will I need other tests before we can decide on treatment?

-- How much experience do you have treating this type of cancer?
+- Do you have a lot of experience treating this type of cancer?

 - What do you recommend and why?